Lyf-Planner/lyf-app/README.md

 #### Common Errors

 - `non-std c++ expression`
-  - Happens when the expo cache has a state error.
-Almost certainly not your fault, just run `npx expo start -c` to clear the cache
+  - Happens when the Expo cache has a state error.
+Not caused by anything we do - just run `npx expo start -c` to restart and clear the cache

 ## Deployments